tyzbit/numerifides/README.md

 # Known issues

-If a name is unseated, the BTC are still locked up and essentially useless.
-Perhaps "levels" of trust should be used rather than explicit TRUSTED or UNTRUSTED.  "namefights" like those outlined in the fifth example also mean the loser still has his Bitcoin locked up for the full locktime, which is a poor experience for the loser.
+If a name is unseated, the original BTC are still locked up and essentially useless.
+Perhaps "levels" of trust should be used rather than explicit TRUSTED or UNTRUSTED.
+"namefights" like those outlined in the fifth example also mean the loser still has his Bitcoin locked up for the full locktime, which is a poor experience for the loser.

 Storage of all mappings is rooted on the blockchain, but gossip about new mappings could be partly blocked or censored.
 This is also true of Bitcoin itself, so once